 Rick Richmond is a commercial litigator and a founding partner of Jenner & Block’s Los Angeles office.
 He represents clients in matters ranging from misappropriation of trade secrets and other forms of intellectual property infringement to commercial cases of all kinds, including breach of contract, fraud, and class actions.
 His extensive experience as a trial and appellate lawyer includes representing clients in state and federal courts, in federal and local administrative proceedings, and before arbitration panels, which has led to his listing on the roster of commercial arbitrators for the American Arbitration Association.
-Mr. Richmond has tried dozens of cases and argued nearly 20 appeals.
+Mr. Richmond has tried 30 cases and argued nearly 20 appeals.
 He also counsels clients with respect to compliance issues in an increasingly complex legal environment.

 Mr. Richmond has received numerous national, statewide and local recognitions:

 Among his many trial victories, Mr. Richmond won what is believed to be the largest verdict ($940 million) of any kind in Wisconsin, which is also one of the largest trade secret verdicts in US history.

-Mr. Richmond serves on the firm's Management Committee and is a member of the Complex Commercial Litigation and Class Action Practices.
+Mr. Richmond is a member of the Complex Commercial Litigation and Class Action Practices.
 He served as the managing partner of the Los Angeles office, from the day of its founding, for nearly 10 years.
 Previously, Mr. Richmond served as an appellate lawyer in the US Department of Justice’s Civil Division and was a US Court of Appeals law clerk.